nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 3b.
 User decides to search for a person based on a criteria such as name.
     * 3b1.
 Displayed AddressBook changes to match that of search result.
       Use case resumes at step 3.

+**Use case: Using scores to compare and filter people**

+**Guarantees**: Persons are displayed has a score that exceed the specified threshold based on the metric and value provided for a tag.

+**MSS**
+1. User requests to list persons.
+2. JABPro shows a list of persons.
+3. User edits the scores of persons tying it to a tag
+4. User requests to filter persons by their scores for a particular tag based on a particular metric.
+5. JABPro shows a list of persons with scores.

+**Extensions**
+* 3a.
+The tag or score is invalid.
+    * 3a1.
+JABPro shows an error message indicating that the specified tag or score is invalid.
+      Use case resumes at step 3.
+* 4a.
+The parameters provided are invalid.
+    * 4a1.
+JABPro shows an error message indicating that the specified method is invalid.
+      Use case resumes at step 4.

 **Use case: Export the current data to excel**